Sexism in American political elections: Sexism and candidates

-For women that become electoral candidates, sexism can effect them in both perceived and tangible ways, including direct forms of discrimination and sexual objectification that stem from expected behavioral and appearance standards for women.
-These forms of sexism can manifest in several different ways, such as when former vice presidential candidate Sarah Palin and presidential candidate Hillary Clinton were subjected to social expectations of beauty and stereotypically negative female traits.
-Support provided by party elites and political networking are other areas where sexism may result in tangible impacts on the candidacies of women.
-Some studies have found that even though women believe that party elites will support them, the level of support may not be comparable to men; conversely, men were not found to believe that there are gendered differences in support from elites.
-Given that elites in the US provide social and political capital to the candidates they support, this distinction can have significant implications for men and women candidates.
-Moreover, women perceive male, as well as white, candidates as more easily navigating political networks and fundraising for their campaigns.
-For women of color, intersectional barriers and stereotypes specific to their racial or ethnic group are viewed as particularly difficult to overcome.
-These perceptions have been at least partially validated by related studies, which have found that women tend to receive less overall fundraising in comparison to white men and that men are more likely to be recruited by party elites.

-Female candidates tend to also be viewed as more caring compared to their male counterparts on certain issues, such as defense and the military, which can result in disadvantages for women when a topic is thought of as 'owned' by men.
-For example, in the 2016 presidential election, terrorism and national security were top priorities to the American public—possibly making it more difficult for female candidates to gain support around these issues.
+In the 2016 presidential election, terrorism and national security were top priorities to the American public—possibly making it more difficult for female candidates to gain support around these issues.
 Furthermore, women that reject traditional gender roles can be viewed as competent for executive positions but lacking in emotions, creating an unappealing image; when this image is reversed, women candidates that are viewed as caring and full of emotions subsequently become viewed as incompetent.
 This can result in a paradoxical situation where the women that follow traditional gender stereotypes, as well as those that reject them, end up struggling in political elections.
 These stereotypes also become more prominent when women pursue executive-level elected positions that are higher-profile and seen as 'masculine.'
 Benevolent sexism, or the view that women should be cared for by men, holds more positive stereotypes towards women but still places them in subordination to men, which can uphold perceptions that men should occupy political positions of power.
+According to a study published in 2024, although many Americans think it is historically significant to elect a female president, deeply ingrained sexism and partisan divides persist in limiting voter support for female candidates.
+We saw this play out again in the 2024 election in which Kamala Harris lost to Donald Trump.